 When you monitor your competitors on social media platforms, you’ll also know when they launch a new product or service, when they’re running a sale, or when they revamp a current product or service.

-As a business owner or even marketer, you must know your conversion rates.
+As a business owner or even a marketer, you must know your conversion rates.
+This is a critical element of social media campaigns.
 You need to be able to prove a valid ROI for every task you take on.

 With social media tools, you’re able to see how much your social media exchanges are benefitting your business.

 You can use Google Analytics to track all of the website traffic that was generated from social media.
 If you’re an e-commerce store, you can also use this data to calculate a return on investment for both your paid social media campaigns as well as your organic traffic increase.

 Advertising on social media is an inexpensive way to promote your brand.

 Most social media platforms offer decent targeting options so that you can squeeze the most out of your marketing budget.

 These targeting options include geography, online behavior, language and other demographic information.
 This allows you to create specific messages for specific prospects, and you only pay to reach the exact subset of viewers that you want to reach.

 Good marketers understand that people who abandon shopping carts are prime target audience members.
 These people are much more likely to convert than the general public.
 They’ve expressed interest in your product or service to the point where they almost purchased from your business.

 Your job is to figure out why these potential customers have abandoned their carts.